denis-cohen/denis-cohen.github.io/research/rttrrc.md

 ---
 layout: page
-title: Responding to the Radical Right Challenge -- Party Shifts and Voter Reactions
+title: Responding to the Radical Right Challenge: Party Shifts and Voter Reactions
 ---

 In seeking to curtail the success of radical right challengers, many parties pursue